-- The Plaza de Oriente: this square is one of the largest and most beautiful in Madrid, and is located right in front of the Royal Palace, that, surrounded by gardens, and has an impressive equestrian statue of King Felipe IV.
+- The Plaza de Oriente: this square is one of the largest and most beautiful in Madrid and is located right in front of the Royal Palace, which is surrounded by gardens and has an impressive equestrian statue of King Felipe IV.

-- The Royal Theater: located next to the Royal Palace, it is one of the most important opera houses in Spain.
+- The Royal Theater, located next to the Royal Palace, is one of the most important opera houses in Spain.
 It was built in the 19th century and is famous for its impressive architecture and decoration.

-- The Almudena Cathedral: located a few steps from the Royal Palace, it is the main cathedral of Madrid.
+- The Almudena Cathedral, located a few steps from the Royal Palace, is the main cathedral of Madrid.
 It is an impressive neoclassical church with an impressive interior and a collection of sacred art.

 - El Templo de Debod: It is an Egyptian temple that was dismantled and moved to Madrid in the 1960s.
 It is located in a park a few steps from the Royal Palace and is a very popular place to watch the sunset.

-- The Mercado de San Miguel: located about a ten minute walk from the Royal Palace, it is a gastronomic market that offers a wide variety of tapas, wines and local products.
+- The Mercado de San Miguel, located about a ten-minute walk from the Royal Palace, is a gastronomic market that offers a wide variety of tapas, wines, and local products.

 In addition, the area of the historic center of Madrid, known as the Madrid de los Austrias, is close to the Royal Palace and is a perfect place to explore the history and culture of the city.